HarvestingClouds/AzureAuthentication/README.md

 # Azure Authentication (Authenticating any Azure API request in your application)

 This is a code sample to showcase how you can authenticate your request programatically with Azure.
+This also contains a reusable Helper class which you can directly use in your code.

 ### The authentication methods available are:
  - Authenticating by Prompting for Credentials from end user.
 (This needs end user interaction)
  - Authenticating by Credentials i.e. using a password.
 (This does not need any end user interaction)